-So with this opportunity, I wanted to kick start an entire topic expanding my work from home series to include useful tips and tricks I’ve learned going from office to home office effectively.
+I wanted to kick start an entire topic expanding my work from home series to include useful tips and tricks I’ve learned going from office to home office effectively.
 After so many years of remote work, I feel like now it’s the perfect time to share how to get it all done.
 It’s possible!
-Even despite the stress, distractions, kids, and…the time I lived across the street from the fire station.
+Even despite the stress, distractions, kids, and…the time I worked from home (across the street from our city’s fire station.)

 The world we live in is changing rapidly.
 Although I’ve been a huge proponent of working from home and elevating ourselves above the basic routine of a 9 to 5 for a while now – it still feels weird to finally see major companies begin to take working from home seriously.
 In my experience, it’s always been a struggle to get companies to approve any stay-at-home perk.

 - Working From Home For Beginners: Summary List of Stay at Home Job Ideas

 - 10 Babysitter Apps To Jumpstart Your Babysitting Career & Get Hired

 - 7 Flexible Online Teaching Type Jobs From Home (Side Hustle Ideas)

 Working from home is amazing.
 You can skip the commute and save yourself quite a bit in transportation costs and better yet, time!
 Unfortunately, it is true that for a lot of work from home employees, productivity tends to take a nose dive (especially those with little ones under the age of 5 like us!)
 The good thing is you’ll be able to up your focus by starting off with a properly set up home workstation.